 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Orwell conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic during 2023.
+The Village of Orwell conducted sampling for bacteria; inorganic contaminants; lead, copper; and disinfection by-products in 2024.
 Samples were collected for a number of different contaminants for which samples were collected, different contaminants most of which were not detected in the Village of Orwell water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.